SU-NCS/Intro_to_programming/course-overview.md

 * Write a challenge that uses math to add, subtract, multiply or divide
 * Write a challenge that asks a question and tests the value of the answer

+#### Activity 3: Introduce the Adventure Game and add a Challenge

+In the final activity for the week, we introduce the Adventure Game framework and students write a challenge using the "print" statement.

 ---